All I Do Is Win: Music video

-The music video debuted on BET's 106 and Park on March 3, 2010, along with the video for "Put Your Hands Up".
-It pictures DJ Khaled with his BET Awards and is filmed mostly against a green screen, also featuring a scene of his appearance at the 2008 BET Hip-Hop Awards show accepting an award for his song "I'm So Hood (Remix)".
+The music video debuted on BET's 106 & Park on March 3, 2010, along with the video for "Put Your Hands Up".
+It pictures DJ Khaled with his BET Awards and is filmed mostly against a green screen, also featuring a scene of his appearance at the 2008 BET Hip Hop Awards show accepting an award for the remix of his song "I'm So Hood".

 A video for the official remix was shot in Florida.
-The video was directed by Dayo & Gil Green.
+The video was directed by Dayo and Gil Green.
 Photos of the shoot were also leaked online.
-The video features cameos from Nicki Minaj, Fabolous, Fat Joe, Jadakiss, Puff Daddy, Ace Hood, Cam'Ron and Busta Rhymes.
+The video features cameos from Nicki Minaj, Fabolous, Fat Joe, Jadakiss, Diddy, Ace Hood, Cam'ron, and Busta Rhymes.
 A behind-the-scenes video was released on June 2, 2010.
 The remix's music video was released on June 29, 2010.

 Remix

 On April 28, 2010, the official remix was released.
 It features Rick Ross, Busta Rhymes, Diddy, Nicki Minaj, Fabolous, Jadakiss, Fat Joe, Swizz Beatz on background vocals, and T-Pain.
-Jadakiss's verse is a sample from "Allergic to Losing", a song from his 2010 mixtape The Champ Is Here 3.
-The remix was released as a digital single on iTunes on June 8, 2010.
+Jadakiss' verse is a sample from "Allergic to Losing", a song from his 2010 mixtape The Champ Is Here, Pt.
+3. The remix was released as a digital single on iTunes on June 8, 2010.
 A music video has been shot and was released on June 29, 2010.
 DJ Khaled also raps a verse on the remix.

 There is another remix titled "Hood Remix" or "G-Mix" which is by Nappy Boy artist Young Cash.
 The remix features a new rap line up, Yo Gotti, Gudda Gudda, Bun B, Ice Berg, 2 Chainz, T-Pain, and Field Mob.
 On this version, instead of T-Pain on the chorus, Young Cash is, while T-Pain delivers a verse of his own.